microsounds/kagami/readme.md

 `src/`, preserving the same directory structure.

 Subsequent invocations will only refresh webpages that are older than their corresponding source file.
+Indexes are always refreshed, regaredless of file age.
 If the `.kagami/` configuration has changed, all webpages will be regenerated.

-An example configuration is provided so you can get started.

 ### Error Handling
-Kagami does very little in the way of error handling, and will not try to prevent most forms of user error.
+Kagami does very little error handling,
+Missing configuration files will give error messages, but user error will not.

 The `.kagami/` and `src/` directories can be empty and Kagami might warn about it but won't stop you, you just won't get anything useful.

+An example configuration is provided so you can get started.

+# Metadata and Indexes
+You can include inline metadata in your markdown files containing publishing information, such as creation date or date of last modification.
+A date timestamp takes the form `<!--label XXXX/XX/XX-->` where the date can be any valid date string accepted by GNU date.

+If a particular directory has an `index.md`, the resulting webpage will feature a list of all other webpages in the same directory sorted by creation date appended after your content.

+Omitting date information lets you exclude files from this index.

 # Macros
 When a `{MACRO}` is found, the brackets are removed, the resulting identifier is interpreted as a shell variable `$MACRO` and it's contents replace the macro text in-place.
 If the variable is empty or unset, the macro is stripped from the final webpage.

 Only the characters `A-Za-z0-9_` can be used as macro identifiers.